-The book is now available for pre-order!
+The book is now available !
 Be the first to hold your copy, on March 6, 2015.
 In April 2015, the related Autry National Center exhibition will open, alongside a companion volume, Empire and Liberty: The Civil War and the West, edited by Virginia Scharff.

 Read this advance praise from David Blight (“a stellar group of scholars…The parts make a whole here that should alter the way we teach the Civil War and Reconstruction era.”), Tiya Miles (“In these interlocking chapters, readers will find hidden gems that illuminate ways in which the federal government sought to enforce its authority…”), Elliott West (“should startle every American historian into seeing just how much we have missed by leaving the American West too much out of the story”), and Ari Kelman (“vivid storytelling…No Civil War library can be considered complete without a copy of this volume.”).